On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Proof of Theorem .

-In other words, the intersection $\mathcal C\cap V_1$ is the set in the plane $\mathbb R^2$ with coordinates $(x,y)$, satisfying the inequality~\eqref{vosmiug1}.
-It is not difficult to prove that for $\varepsilon$ small enough, geometrically, this set is an octagon, symmetric with respect to the axes $OX$ and $OY$, however we will not use this fact.
-Let $S_1$ denote the area of this octagon.
+In other words, $\mathcal C\cap V_1$ is a planar set that consists of points with coordinates satisfying the inequality~\eqref{vosmiug1}.
+It is not difficult to prove that for $\varepsilon$ small enough, geometrically, the set $\mathcal C\cap V_1$ is an octagon.
+However we shall not use this fact later on.
+What we shall use, and what is obvious is that $\mathcal C\cap V_1$ symmetric with respect to the horizontal and the vertical axes.
+Let $S_1$ denote the area of the set $\mathcal C\cap V_1$.
 We want to minorize $S_1$, i.e. to find a lower bound on this quantity.
-To this end, We intersect the set $\mathcal C\cap V_1$ with rays that are halfes of lines $x=0$, $y=0$ and $x(1-\varepsilon)=y(1+\varepsilon)$, that belong to the first quadrant.
-In a moment, we shall find the intersections of $\partial(\mathcal C\cap V_1)$ with these rays, which we call extreme points.
+To this end, we intersect $\mathcal C\cap V_1$ with the rays that are the halves of the planar lines defined by the equations $x=0$, $y=0$ and $x(1-\varepsilon)=y(1+\varepsilon)$ that belong to the first quadrant.
+In a moment, we shall find the intercepts that these rays have on the boundary of the set $\mathcal C\cap V_1$.

-Thanks to the symmetries discussed in the beginning of the last paragraph, in order to estimate the area $S_1$, it suffices to minorize the area of its intersection with the first quadrant, and then multiply the latter area by $4$.
-This intersection contains the quadrilateral with vertices $(0,0); (y_0,0); (0,x_0); (x_1, y_1)$ satisfying $x_0, y_0, x_1, y_1 \geq 0.$ Note that the last three of these four points are the extreme points, discussed just above.
+Thanks to the symmetries discussed in the previous paragraph we see that in order to estimate from below the area $S_1$, it suffices first to minorize the area of the intersection of $\mathcal C\cap V_1$ with the first quadrant and then to multiply the latter area by $4$.
+This intersection contains the quadrilateral $Q$ with vertices at the origin and at points $y_0f_2$, $x_0f_1$ and $x_1f_1+y_1f_2$, where $x_0, y_0, x_1$ and $y_1$ are positive numbers, to be calculated in a moment.
+Note that the last three of these four points are the intercepts discussed just above and that the area of $Q$ equals $(x_0y_1/2+x_1y_0/2)$.